chenxun0618/NEU-Registrar/README.md

 Our project drastically reduces the amount of manual editing and general oversight this process requires.

-2. Does the client have a host environment and support staff/systems?
+## Host Environment

 The intention of the project was to make a viable standalone product, and then begin the transfer process, involving Northeastern's ITS, to move it onto the MyNEU system.

-3. How is the system organized?
+This will require coordination and an extensively documented codebase.

+## Code Organization

 The project is hosted on an Amazon Web Services EC2 instance using LAMP (Linux, Apache, MySQL, PHP) architecture.
 See the lib/ folder.

 The front-end is written in Angular1, and makes direct calls to the PHP.

+## Testing